ruzickap/action-test/README.md

 [![Docker Hub Build Status](https://img.shields.io/docker/cloud/build/peru/action-test.svg)](https://hub.docker.com/r/peru/action-test)

 This is a GitHub Action to check broken link in your static files or web pages.
-The [muffet](https://github.com/raviqqe/muffet) is used for checking task.
+The [muffet](https://github.com/raviqqe/muffet) is used for URL checking task.

 See the basic GitHub Action example to run periodic checks (weekly) against [google.com](https://google.com):